milenamrugala/flashcards-console/README.md

 Each line of the file contains a pair of words separated by a colon.
 The program reads the data from these files and creates a HashMap where the keys are the Spanish words and the values are the English translations.

+To use the program, simply run the Flashcards.java file in your preferred Java development environment.
+The program will prompt you to enter the correct translation for each word.